mdashlw/smart-reply/README.md

 ### Installation

 Download the jar from [latest release](https://github.com/mdashlw/smart-reply/releases/latest) and drop it to `.minecraft/mods` folder.

 ### Usage

 Join Hypixel, have someone message you and start typing `/r ` in the chat.

+### Want to use Hypixel's /r sometimes?

+You can simply type "/rr message", which will send it to the server as "/r message".

 ## License